Skip to content

 Person in pink sweater speaks into microphone in front of seated group of people in an indoor room with green walls and pillars.

-Figure 262.
-RAP training at EXPO Summer Day.
+RAP conducts training at EXPO Summer Day.

 City of Los Angeles Department of Recreation and Parks, 2025.